Huawei CFO fighting U.S. extradition says her rights were violated

-VANCOUVER (Reuters) - Huawei Chief Financial Officer Meng Wanzhou returned to a Vancouver court on Tuesday as her lawyers argued again that Canada abused its immigration processes to gather evidence against her, a claim the government says is without an “air of reality.”
+VANCOUVER (Reuters) - Huawei Chief Financial Officer Meng Wanzhou returned to a Vancouver court on Tuesday as her lawyers argued that Canadian authorities abused their powers and violated her rights to gather evidence against her, a claim the government denies.

 Meng, 47, was detained at Vancouver’s airport on Dec.
 1 at the request of the United States, where she is charged with bank fraud and accused of misleading HSBC Holdings Plc about Huawei Technologies Co Ltd’s [HWT.UL] business in Iran.
 She has said she is innocent and is fighting extradition.

+Meng was searched and questioned by border officials at the airport after she landed on a flight from Hong Kong.
+However, it was not until three hours after her arrival that Canadian police arrested Meng and her constitutional rights were invoked.

-On Tuesday, the second day of a hearing before Justice Heather Holmes in British Columbia Supreme Court, Meng lawyers pushed for more disclosure from the government about her detention and subsequent arrest at the airport.
+On Tuesday, the second day of a hearing before Justice Heather Holmes in British Columbia Supreme Court, Meng lawyers continued to push for more disclosure from the government about her detention and arrest.

-Meng was searched and questioned by border officials when she landed in Vancouver from Hong Kong.
-She was not arrested and her rights invoked until about three hours after her arrival.

-There is evidence the original plan was to go the plane and arrest Meng, her lawyers said, noting the warrant called for immediate arrest.
-The plan changed after a meeting between border and police officials.
+Evidence shows police originally planned to board Meng’s flight from once it landed in Vancouver and arrest her, her lawyers said, noting the warrant called for immediate arrest.
+However, that plan changed after a meeting between border and police officials, although the reasons for the change were not clear and, they said, resulted in Meng’s constitutional rights being violated.

-Meng’s lawyer Richard Peck told the judge on Tuesday that no one answered Meng when she repeatedly asked border officials why she was being detained.
+Meng lawyer Richard Peck told the judge no one answered Meng when she repeatedly asked border officials why she was being detained.
 “She was not told she was the subject of an arrest warrant,” Peck said.
 “She was not told this was a warrant that came out of the U.S. that had to do with activities some years ago.”

 As her lawyers spoke, Meng sat next to an interpreter in the well of the courtroom, wearing a short black dress with glittering sequins around the neckline and sleeves.
 An electronic monitoring device was strapped to her left ankle.

+Meng’s lawyers plan to complete their arguments on Wednesday and counsel for the Attorney General of Canada is expected to tell the judge the government view when the hearing resumes on Monday.

-The disclosure hearing is scheduled through Wednesday and then to resume next week.
-The extradition hearing itself is set to begin in January and legal wrangling around Meng’s extradition could go on for years, according to experts.
+The extradition hearing itself is set to begin in January in a legal effort that could go on for years.

 The defense claims that, if the process was abused, it justifies halting extradition proceedings.
-The government claims there is no justification for halting extradition proceedings.
+The government claims Meng’s lawyers have not shown her claims could stop the proceedings.
 In its filing, it called the defense’s effort for more disclosure a “fishing expedition.”

-In a release on Monday, the attorney general of Canada said there was no evidence border officials or police acted improperly, or that the conduct of Canadian or foreign officials compromised the fairness of the extradition proceedings.
+In a filing released on Monday, the attorney general of Canada said there was no evidence border officials or police acted improperly, or that the conduct of Canadian or foreign officials compromised the fairness of the extradition proceedings.

-Besides accusations of misconduct related to her detention, they argue the United States is using Meng for economic and political gain, noting that after her arrest, U.S. President Donald Trump said he would intervene if it would help close a trade deal.

 The arrest has strained China’s relations with both the United States and Canada.
 In Beijing, China’s Foreign Ministry reiterated the government’s call for Meng to be released and allowed to return to China.